Case Studies (All categories)

 Distinguish your practice.
 While many activities undertaken by academics are similar at the global level (teaching, assessing, researching) the case study allows you to give a real flavour of your own individual practice.
 Your teaching philosophy, your disciplinary interests and your personal style are more in evidence.

 Demonstrate the Dimensions of Practice (UKPSF).
 There is less emphasis on mapping the dimensions to your professional practice (for Associate and Fellow this is done in the practice examples) and more focus on how you understand them and use them.
 Each dimension should be signposted individually and explicitly within the text and should provide a clear example.
-Do not list them (A4, K2, K3, V1) – this references the dimensions but does not demonstrate them!
+Do not simply provide a list (A4, K2, K3, V1) – this references the dimensions but does not demonstrate them!

 Demonstrate the descriptor (UKPSF).
 The case studies should reflect the level of fellowship you are applying for.
 Ensure your case study reflects appropriate: